dhuzard/dhuzard.github.io/index.md

 I'm fascinated by bio-behavioral phenotyping, which is considering and describing organisms in their entirerity.
 I consider myself a **"neuro-physio-behaviorist"**.
 I like doing and trying a *lot* of stuff, mostly science related.

 My main research interests are gravitating around the concepts of Adaptation, Stress, coping strategies, social interactions which are linked to main physiological features such as cardiac regulation and sensory-processing.
 I am an advocate for the biobehavioral phenotyping of animal models, pushing for a description over an interpretation of data!

-Now, I am focusing on analyzing the skin as (one of) the first interface linking environment and behavioral adaptation.
+In my last postdoc, I was focusing on analyzing the skin as (one of) the first interface linking environment and behavioral adaptation.

+Now, I'm very much interested into (meta)data management and how this could be improved in preclinical laboratory settings.
+This is why, I initiated the project MAPP.
+In that context, I'm now trying to incorporate relevant aspect of the Web Semantics into intuitive research workflows.

 - I am an expert in **behavior**: protocols and analysis.
-I'm moderator of [TheBehaviourForum](https://www.thebehaviourforum.org/)
+I'm administrator of [TheBehaviourForum](https://www.thebehaviourforum.org/)
-- I know a few Python libraries: **Pandas**, **Scipy**, **Seaborn**, **statsmodel**, **Dabest**, **ipywidget** ...
+- I know few Python tools: **Pandas**, **Scipy**, **Seaborn**, **statsmodel**, **Dabest**, **ipywidget** ...
 - I developed one python library ([**LMT-Widget-Tool**](https://pypi.org/project/LWTools/)) to help non-python-experts analyze **live mouse tracker** data.
 - I combine behavioral tests with **physiological** parameters, such as **ECG/HRV** and **Skin-Nerve** recordings.